Boards of Appeal

 - Contribute to enhancing and broadening the use of alternative dispute resolution at the EUIPO, in order to offer the parties suitable mechanisms and tools for finding expert and rapid solutions to their conflicts at an early stage, as a means of support to businesses, particularly SMEs.

 - Collaborate with external partners, such as Appeal Bodies of national IP offices, European and National courts, and user associations, in order to facilitate a continuous exchange of expertise and knowledge, as well as, the further expansion of Common Practices in the areas of trade marks and designs.

 Within the context of these goals, the Action Plan is structured around 5 Focus Areas and 19 interconnected Key Initiatives for actions to be implemented in close cooperation with internal and external partners.

 Boards of Appeal Conferences

-The Boards of Appeal, together with other departments in EUIPO, regularly hold conferences and seminars at EUIPO’s headquarters in Alicante:
+The Boards of Appeal, together with other departments in the EUIPO, regularly hold conferences and seminars at the EUIPO’s headquarters in Alicante:

 |Boards of Appeal Conferences Show|

 |Yearly overview of Boards of Appeal decisions* Show|

 * The summaries and/or key points are provided for information purpose only and do not necessarily reproduce the exact wording of the decisions / judgments.
 The hyperlinks in case references lead to the Office’s eSearch Case Law database, giving users an easy access to decisions and judgments, together with any available translations.